 -

-Simmer: Reduce the heat and simmer for another 10 to 15 minutes, stirring occasionally, until the mixture has a thick consistency and all the vegetables are cooked through.
+Simmer: Reduce heat and simmer for another 10 to 15 minutes, stirring occasionally, until the mixture has thickened and all the vegetables are cooked through.

 -

-Season: Taste and adjust seasoning with salt and pepper to your preference.
-Decorate with parsley.
+Season: Taste and adjust the seasoning with salt and pepper to your liking.
+Garnish with parsley.

 -

-Tip: Chakalaka goes perfectly with mielie pap or can be used as an accompaniment for grilled meats.
-It tastes even better the next day, as the flavors blend and strengthen over time.
-This spicy, vegetarian dish is a classic of Southern African cuisine, and it adds a touch of spice and heat to any meal
+Tip: Chakalaka pairs perfectly with mielie pap or can be used as a side dish for grilled meats.
+It's even better the next day, as the flavors meld and intensify over time.
+This spicy, vegetarian dish is a classic of Southern African cuisine and adds a touch of heat and zest to any meal.